 It started with a simple bond between teacher and student.

 In 1994 Chris Casado and Mike Murphy embarked on their first trans-Sierra trek together.
-Chris was a 14 year old kid, and Mike was a 5th grade teacher in Clovis, CA. Every year since 1983 Mike had been leading small groups, ages 11 to 70+ years, on week-long treks across some of the most remote, least traveled regions of the Sierra to Mt.
-Whitney (14,505ft).
+Chris was a 14 year old kid, and Mike was a 5th grade teacher in Clovis, CA. Every year since 1983 Mike had been leading small groups, ages 11 to 70-plus years, on week-long treks across some of the most remote, least traveled regions of the Sierra to Mt.
+Whitney (14,505 feet).